insin/newforms/docs/forms_api.rst

    form layout and rndering.

    :param Form form:
-      a form.
+      the form instance the field is a part of.

    :param Field field:
-      one of the form's fields.
+      the field to be rendered.

    :param String name:
-      the name the field is given by the form.
+      the name name associated with the field in the form.

    **Instance Attributes**

    .. js:attribute:: boundField.form

-      The form this BoundField wraps a field from.

-      :type: Form

    .. js:attribute:: boundField.field

-      The field this BoundField wraps.

-      :type: Field

    .. js:attribute:: boundField.name

-      The name associated with the field in the form.

-      :type: String

    .. js:attribute:: boundField.htmlName